tedserbinski/www-jekyll/_posts/startup-lessons/2013-04-16-the-best-startup-advice-ive-ever-gotten.markdown

 That next week, on July 24, 2011, I received an email from George.
 My heart skipped a beat.
 George writes:

-> “ *[…]* Everyone liked you quite a bit.
+> &ldquo; *[…]* Everyone liked you quite a bit.
 At the same time, we didn’t sense you had the gut level excitement to move ahead. *[…]* We felt you didn’t radiate excitement.
-I want to stay in contact with you because I know you are going to do something great.”
+I want to stay in contact with you because I know you are going to do something great.&rdquo;

 *Gulp*.

 I talked with George further.
-And then it came out. **“Think bigger”**.
+And then it came out.

+<blockquote class="large">“Think bigger”</blockquote>

 I had shared with them my vision for QR codes, a startup called Aniter (hint: retina spelled backwards), a time when QR codes hadn’t taken off.
 And some might say, they still haven’t really taken off, and even, might not ever take off.